The True Identity of Yashar’al

 Judgment and Strategic Wisdom: Dan People (Ivory Coast & Liberia)

-Connected with the Yoruba people of Nigeria, the tribe of Dan is prophetically described:
+Associated with both the Dan people of Ivory Coast and Liberia and segments of the Yoruba people of Nigeria, the tribe of Dan is prophetically declared:

 “Dan shall judge his people, as one of the tribes of Yashar’al.”